 3.7 Create social media accounts for your brand

 Fast becoming a cornerstone of search engine optimization is social media.
 Why?
 Because people tend to spend most of their online time on social media websites, and they also expect a reputable company to have a proper social media presence.
-If there's no dedicated social media manager on your team, then some of your copywriters can manage the task.
+Actually, social media are the first place to announce your new website launch.

-They'll need to create unique bios, short and concise descriptions, prepare visuals for cover and logo images, add photos and videos, etc. This way, when your site gets launched, the social media pages won't have a sad and abandoned look.
+For a starting project, social media management can be the responsibility of your copywriters (and the whole team, why not?)
+Copywriters will create unique bios, short and concise descriptions, designers will prepare visuals for cover and logo images, add photos and videos, etc. This way, when your site gets launched, the social media pages won't have a sad and abandoned look.

 A marketing team doesn't merely work on launching a new website, they work on launching a product or a number of services and on presenting them to potential customers.
 Here's what they may be working on while the site's offline.